mastaehe/bonsaiai.github.io/source/includes/tutorial1/_training.html.md

 python3 move_a_point_sim.py --brain=move-a-point
 ```

-Once you have started training mode with [`bonsai train start`][2] it's time to start running your simulator by calling Python and then the simulator file.
+Once you have started training mode with [`bonsai train start`][2] it's time to start your simulation.
 Training will begin automatically after you connect your simulator.

 ## View your BRAIN training status